-Our customers benefit from our comprehensive product line, advanced manufacturing capabilities, extensive polymer expertise, industry and applications knowledge and worldwide infrastructure.
+Our comprehensive product line, advanced manufacturing capabilities, extensive polymer expertise, industry and applications knowledge and worldwide infrastructure benefit our customers and position us for growth.

 Comprehensive Product Line

 With over 10,000 products, we believe that we offer the broadest product offering of materials management solutions for the microelectronics manufacturing industry.
 In the last eighteen months, we have released more than 100 new products, including front opening unified pods, or FOUPs, and 500 derivative products.
 In the semiconductor industry, we offer products to ship, process, test and store wafers before, during and after the integrated circuit manufacturing process.
 We also offer a complete product line to transport, process, store and ship chemicals used in the semiconductor manufacturing process.
 In the data storage market, we offer a broad range of products to transport and handle magnetic hard disk drives, read/write heads and optical and compact disks.